ATI HPSS

-In civil defense sirens, the ATI High-Power Speaker Station (HPSS), by American Signal Corporation (ASC) known as the ASC E-Class, is an electronic outdoor warning siren manufactured by Acoustic Technology, Inc (ATI) that is used to alert citizens of air raids, and natural disasters.
+In civil defense sirens, the ATI High-Power Speaker Station (HPSS), is an electronic outdoor warning siren manufactured by Acoustic Technology, Inc (ATI) that is used to alert citizens of air raids and natural disasters.

 Systems

-The recent HPSS systems use high-powered electronic speakers, which can be independently arranged to provide directional or omnidirectional coverage, depending on installation.
-The HPSS16 have 4 speakers and the HPSS32 have 8 speakers.
-They can also be used as public announcement (PA) systems, and can play a number of programmed tones.
-Options include solar-powered operation pre-recorded voice messages.
-ATI also sold rotational units of the HPSS16, and HPSS32, called the "HPSS16R" and "HPSS32R", that are now discontinued.
+HPSS systems use high-powered electronic speakers, which can be independently arranged to provide directional, omnidirectional, and formerly rotational coverage.
+The HPSS16 has four speakers, while the HPSS32 has eight speakers.
+The HPSS16R and HPSS32R are former rotational models that were discontinued.
+They can be used as public address (PA) systems and can play programmed tones.
+Options include solar-powered operation and pre-recorded voice messages.